chenyvehtung/dip/README.md

 # Digital Image Processing

-homework porject of the digital image processing course, SYSU, 2016
+homework porject of the digital image processing course, SYSU, 2015(English) and 2016(Chinese)

 Introdution and Solution are inside every subfolder.